 Irene S. LaRoche, Ed.D. is a teacher and social studies department chairperson at Amherst Regional Middle School in Amherst, Massachusetts, a clinical faculty member in the College of Education at the University of Massachusetts Amherst, and a 2019-2020 Climate Resiliency Fellow with Shelburne Farms organization in Vermont.

 Lexie Brearley is a middle school teacher at Monomoy Middle School in Chatham, Massachusetts.

 Katerina Sherrick is a middle school social studies teacher at Westfield Middle School in Westfield, Massachusetts.

 Amy Cyr is a middle school social studies teacher at Hampshire Regional School in Westhampton, Massachusetts.

-Erich Leaper is a middle school social studies teacher in the Greenfield Middle School in Massachusetts.
+Erich Leaper is a middle school social studies teacher at Greenfield Middle School in Greenfield, Massachusetts.

 Catherine Harding is a high school history teacher at Sharon High School in Sharon, Massachusetts and former Senate education staff member at the Edward M. Kennedy Institute for the United States Senate in Boston, Massachusetts.

-Sharon A. Edwards, Ed.D. is an author, retired public elementary school teacher and a clinical faculty member in the College of Education at the University of Massachusetts Amherst.
+Sharon A. Edwards, Ed.D. is an author, retired elementary school teacher and a clinical faculty member in the College of Education at the University of Massachusetts Amherst.